 It is not complicated.
 It is not a new protocol stack.
 It is just a practical way to make your docs easier for agents to discover.

-This post covers what llms.txt is, what to put in it, how SaaS docs teams should think about it, and where it stops being enough.
+This post is the definitional guide: what llms.txt is, why SaaS docs teams should care, and where the file stops being enough.

 The public spec at llmstxt.org is short and worth reading.
 What follows is the practical version for teams maintaining real product docs.